A small reminder!

 We have been very busy exploring our new environment.
 We love learning in reception and will often come home with mucky jumpers.

-In literacy we will be reading The Three Little Pigs and Cinderella.
-Children will use actions to help them retell stories.
-They will engage in sequencing activities and role play.
-Their skill of blending will be enhanced by oral blending activities and reading a range of words within stories.
-We will be beginning to engage in daily phonics activities.
-This will include activities distinguishing between sounds and beginning to learn our phase 2 sounds.
+In literacy we will be reading a range of books about winter both fiction and non fiction.
+We will also be looking at rhyme when learning the I'm a Little Penguin poem and Say Hello to the Snowy Animals.
+The children will use actions to help them retell these stories and poem.
+Children's vocabulary will be ehnanced by learning words to describe winter and naming key features of animals.
+Their skills of blending and segmenting will be enhanced by daily phonics and literacy sessions.
+Children will engage in guided reading sessions within school which will be continued at home when reading to adults.
+We will continue to engage in daily phonics activities moving from phase 2 onto phase 3.
 Children will develop their segmenting skills through oral and written activities.
-They will use their knowledge of phonics to label characters, make shopping lists, create posters and write character descriptions.
+They will use their knowledge of phonics to label characters, make shopping lists, describe the Arctic and Antarctic, create posters and write character descriptions.

 Communication and Language